kek-acc/drvAsynSPI/streamDevice/README.md

 read two times the first byte if setting `MaxInput = 2`.

 ## Solution
-To overcome these two problems, this package implements a new asyn interface "asynI2C".
+To overcome these two problems, this package implements a new asyn interface "asynSPI".
-The interface is registered by the drvAsynI2C-driver class.
+The interface is registered by the drvAsynSPI-driver class.
 It has no methods, since none are needed.
 It is only used to change the default behaviour of streamDevice.

 The patch file in this directory can be used to make the new interface known to streamDevice.